 Old Media

 My practice begins with observation.
-I like to get lost in nature; from the multi-dimensional lushness of a secluded wooded trail to a scraggly patch of urban landscaping.
+I like to get lost in nature, from the multi-dimensional lushness of a secluded wooded trail to a scraggly patch of urban landscaping.
 I notice different things.
 Some days its rocks, geology, colors and textures of dirt and granite.
 Others it might be grasses, leaf shapes, bark textures, fruits.
 Mushrooms are a favorite eye candy, their incredible range of forms and colors, their fruiting body allusion to the mycorrhizal network beyond.
 Simply observing phenomena, forests, waterways, landscapes, ecosystems, vast or small, I can sense the paradoxical permanence and unfixity of nature’s appearance and manifestations.
 So, my impulse is to pin it down somehow; to describe it, remember it, to honor its existence, this remarkable, fleeting phenomenon.
 Some questions arise.
 What does it mean to want to capture an experience?
 Does the mechanism for capturing the experience, whether through image, language, or some other translational device (a camera, the senses), influence the record?
 Can a static image convey the dynamism of natural processes?
 These are the questions I ask when I take up the task of abstracting what I notice about dynamic phenomena in the world.

 Early modern visions

+“The eye which is the window of the soul is the chief organ whereby the understanding can have the most complete and magnificent view of the infinite works of nature.”

 At the foundation of my practice are ideas, mostly inherited, around “observation” and “learning to see”.
 The primacy of vision is deeply rooted in my psyche.
 Do visual artists think the visual sense is the most important?
 Looking back at myself as a young visual artist, I did.
 Why wouldn’t I?
 I became preoccupied with representational drawing as a way of seeing and knowing.
 I thought I could sense more about a thing if I was able to draw it deftly. (my practice, the theme, and the questions)

 Early on, I recognized this in the expert sketches of Renaissance master, Leonardo da Vinci.
-By the time I was learning to draw and paint as an undergraduate student, the da Vinci notebooks had become a popular scholarly topic and were frequently referred to in my drawing lectures.
-One of the main lessons was “economy of line”.
+By the time I was learning to draw and paint as an undergraduate student, the Leonardo notebooks had become a popular scholarly topic and were frequently referred to in my drawing lectures.
+One of the main lessons was his use of leading lines to establish movement in a sketch.
 Another was the range of tight detail and loose description.
-Viewing the sketches as a thought process, I remember analyzing the artist’s attention.
+Viewing the sketches as a thought process, I remember analyzing the artist’s attention. (kemp page 140 structural intuitions – Leonardo drawing of water)

 Around the time I graduated with my Bachelor’s in 2012, I came across the Hockney-Falco thesis in Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters.
 Its much-debated theory says that optical drawing aides were almost certainly used by Renaissance masters, with proof in the form of analyzed artworks.
-Though the book itself was generally attacked from all sides, historically, forensically, it was the first instance I linked optical devices with worldviews or models of reality. (…where that led)
+Though the book itself was generally attacked from all sides, historically, forensically, it was the first instance I linked optical devices with worldviews or models of reality.
+Its premise made me reevaluate my own attitude around drawing and drawing aids.
+This experience opened me up to using optical devices in my own work, for example using projectors to blow up sketches. (…where that led)